dr-robert-li/MentraOS-LLM/README.md

 ## Acknowledgements

+- This is a fork of the MentraOS [Mira](https://github.com/Mentra-Community/Mira) project - thank you to the original makers and the Mentra-Community for their foundational work
-- Built with the MentraOS SDK
+- Built with the MentraOS SDK, migrated from original AugmentOS SDK
 - Supports multiple LLM providers for maximum flexibility
 - Optimized for smart glasses constraints and performance